Examiner Sheela S Rao has allowed 452 of 564 decided applications in Computer Architecture, Software, and Information Security.

-Examiner Sheela S Rao maintains a public record across 7 art units within Technology Center 2100 (Computer Architecture, Software, and Information Security).
-Over 564 decided applications, the examiner's allowance rate stands at 80%, with 452 applications allowed and 112 abandoned.
-The allowance rate across individual art units ranges from 70% to 86%, reflecting variation in outcomes by art-unit assignment.
-This pooled figure aggregates dispositions across multiple subject areas and does not predict any individual application's outcome.
+Examiner Sheela S Rao maintains a public record across 7 art units in Technology Center 2100 (Computer Architecture, Software, and Information Security).
+Across hundreds of decided applications, the examiner's pooled allowance rate is 80%.
+This rate represents the share of applications that were allowed among all decided applications (allowed and abandoned combined) in the examiner's record.
+The allowance rate ranges from 70% to 86% across these art units, reflecting variation in outcomes by subject matter within the technology center.

 These are aggregate statistics from this examiner's past public record — not predictions about any specific application.
 The per-art-unit figures below show how the record varies across art units.
 Our approach to patent prosecution →